What is it?

 The ERCC also acts as the central 24/7 contact point when the solidarity clause is invoked.
 It provides emergency communications and monitoring tools through the Common Emergency Communication and Information System (CECIS), a web-based alert and notification application enabling a real-time exchange of information.

-Coordinating operations during the coronavirus pandemic
+Coordinating operations during the war in Ukraine

 Response to marine pollution